Zal0/ZGB/README.md

 <details>
   <summary><strong>Auto Banking</strong></summary>

-ZGB uses [bankpack](https://bbbbbr.github.io/gbdk-2020/docs/api/docs_toolchain.html#autotoc_md79) so you don't need to worry about where to place your code or resources.
+CrossZGB uses [bankpack](https://bbbbbr.github.io/gbdk-2020/docs/api/docs_toolchain.html#autotoc_md79) so you don't need to worry about where to place your code or resources.
 Just make sure that:
 - **_#include "Banks/SetAutoBank.h"_** is added at the beggining of your States and Sprites
 - If you need to call an sprite function from another sprite, declare it **BANKED**
 ```C